kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 - Enable mTLS and apply the appropriate Traffic Permission policy
 - Set up cross-zone communication between data plane proxies

+Before you start you should determine the zone names to use.
+You must assign the same `zone` value to every remote control plane you want to run in the same zone.
+This value is an arbitrary string.

 ## Set up the global control plane

 :::: tabs :options="{ useUrlFragment: false }"